jkpark/btrfs-auto-snapshot/README.md

 # btrfs-auto-snapshot

-Take snapshot(if there is change) and retains up to latest 8 snapshots.
+Take snapshot(if there is change) and retains snapshots.
-> not detect all types of changes, for example deleted files.
+> not detect all types of changes, for example: deleted files.

 ### Structure of btrfs should be